 Myke Great is the owner of a small construction company, GreatBuilds.
 The company has several departments, each with its own manager.
 Each department works on different areas of construction.
-In each team, there are a number of employees who are deployed (generally in pairs) to work on client projects.Myke needs a system that allows
+In each team, crew members are deployed to work on different projects.

 The needs of the department managers

 James is the manager of the concrete crew.
-He has 10 members in his team.
-He needs a way to:

-- assign his team to different jobs
+- to assign his team to different jobs.

-- see where everyone is deployed on a daily and weekly basis to make sure he’s optimally allocated his team
+- to see where everyone is deployed on a daily and weekly basis.

-- quickly and easily update the schedule and keep crew members informed of changes.
+- to quickly and easily update the schedule and keep crew members informed of changes.